Justin Hartley: Personal life

-In January 2014, actress Chrishell Stause's representation confirmed that Hartley and Stause were dating and in July 2016, they announced their engagement.
+In January 2014 actress Chrishell Stause's representation confirmed that Hartley and Stause were dating.
+In July 2016, they announced their engagement.
 They were married on October 28, 2017.
 Hartley and Stause resided in Valley Glen, Los Angeles.
 In November 2019, Hartley filed for divorce, citing irreconcilable differences.
 Stause filed for dissolution of the marriage in December 2019.
 The divorce was finalized on February 22, 2021.

 Hartley married The Young and the Restless co-star Sofia Pernas in March 2021.